Photo of a linear actuator, control box and remote control by Progressive Automations

 As mentioned previously, our actuators are either 12VDC or 24VDC.
 This means that for most home projects you will need a power converter that is capable of converting 120VAC (volts Alternating Current) of your wall outlet (in North America) to your actuator voltage.
 Our FLTCON control boxes have the capability of doing so in addition to receiving Hall Effect signals.
 Otherwise, our power supplies are designed to specifically convert voltages from your wall outlet to your actuator.
 In addition, make sure to check the current ratings for your actuator(s) and select a control box and/or power supply that is rated for the total current rating of your actuators!

-If a feedback option is what you are after (Hall Effect or Potentiometer) then you can look at our FLTCON’s that was previously mentioned or our PA-39 for Potentiometer or PA-40 for Hall Effect (Fig. 2).
+If Hall feedback option is what you are after then you can look at our hall effect compatible control boxes.

 Now that we have gone over the basics of an actuator system and common issues, you are now ready to reach out to us to make a purchase or use our website!